spawn

 --from-literal=password=""

-Now in a directory of your choice, create a file called system.yaml with the following content:
+Next, in your preferred directory, create a file called system.yaml with the following content:

 ---